StephenDev0/StikDebug/user-manual.md

    - StikJIT or StikDebug will now be **paired** with your iDevice.

 2. **Enable VPN:**
-   Start by activating StosVPN for StikJIT or the built-in VPN in StikDebug.
+   Activate StosVPN for StikJIT or the built-in VPN in StikDebug.

 3. **Upload the Pairing File:**
    When prompted, import the **unzipped pairing file** obtained via JitterbugPair.